-The fair values of cash, receivables and payables are considered to approximate their carrying values due to their relatively short-term nature.
+The fair values of cash, securities purchased under resale agreements, receivables and payables are considered to approximate their carrying values due to their relatively short-term nature.

 (a) Accounting classifications and fair values:

 The following table shows the carrying amount and fair value of financial assets, including their levels in the fair value hierarchy.
 The carrying amount of financial assets and liabilities is a reasonable approximation of fair value.